📷 : Photo Courtesy of Brandsway Creative

 An absolute honour.
-I performed in Camp Rolling Hills at the New York Musical Festival the year before PLC was adapted, and both experiences were completely different.
-I was a part of the creative and production process much more in PLC, and it was really fun to see what went on behind the scenes!
+I performed in Camp Rolling Hills at the New York Musical Festival the year before Peace, Love, Cupcakes was adapted, and both experiences were completely different.
+I was a part of the creative and production process much more in Peace, Love, and Cupcakes, and it was really fun to see what went on behind the scenes!

 You received a NYMF award for Outstanding Individual Performance for the role, how did this feel?